 “Becoming a Digital School of Distinction is a tremendous honour for our school and has already brought us significant benefits.
 Our focus is on the continued integration of ICT to enhance our curriculum and benefit the pupils, getting the most from technology and providing opportunities for our teaching staff to develop their ICT skills.
 The whole school is excited about the opportunities that becoming a Digital School offers us.”

 St. Patrick’s has been an early adapter of technology since it was introduced to the school many years ago.
 Integration of ICT in the curriculum is meticulously planned, incorporating the use of interactive whiteboards in each room and a computer room.
 The school uses many online resources such as Mathletes and Brainpop, while middle and senior classes undertake to create project blogs for display on the school website and for presentation to parents on Technology Night.
-For more information on the school’s use of ICT, visit www.stpatsbns.eu
+For more information on the school’s use of ICT, visit www.stpatsbns.eu.

 Ciaran Cannon, Minister of State at the Department of Education and Skills congratulated St Patrick’s De La Salle and called on all primary schools to register their interest in the programme: “The Digital Schools of Distinction programme is an important platform for primary schools which benefit pupils by helping them to gain the skills to live and work in the increasingly technology driven world.
 I encourage schools who have not yet signed up to Digital Schools of Distinction to do so, so that they can benefit from the support and expertise on offer.”